zero-to-mastery/breads-client/CONTRIBUTING.md

 NOTE: In the rest of the documentation, you will come across npm being used for running commands.
 To use yarn in place of npm for the commands, simply substitute npm for yarn.
 Example, npm start as yarn start.
 For more help, checkout [migrating from npm](https://classic.yarnpkg.com/en/docs/migrating-from-npm/).

-7. Run `npm install`
+7. Run `npm start` and start making your changes.

-8. Run `npm start` and start making your changes.
+8. Get a screenshot of your finished work! (if there are any UI changes) Try to crop it so that it looks good as a smallish (preferably squarish) image.

-9. Get a screenshot of your finished work! (if there are any UI changes) Try to crop it so that it looks good as a smallish (preferably squarish) image.
+9. ~~Run `npm test`~~ Tests are not up to date.
+(This would be a great way to contribute!)

 10. Pull from the upstream again before you commit your changes, like you did in step 3.
 This is to ensure your still have the latest code.

-If you see a error like
+If you see a error similar to

 `Your local changes to the following files would be overwritten by merge.
 Please commit your changes or stash them before you merge`

-on using git pull upstream main use:
+on using `git pull upstream master` use:

 ```
 git stash